bgbrink/ddPCRclust/README.md

 </p>

 ## Installation
-The package can be installed from Bioconductor (recommended).
-For additional information see https://bioconductor.org/packages/devel/bioc/html/ddPCRclust.html.
+The package can be installed from [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/ddPCRclust.html) (recommended).
 ```R
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")
 biocLite("ddPCRclust")
 ```

-Alternatively, you can also install this package like any other package from GitHub using devtools. *Disclaimer:* This method currently only works, when the GNU Scientific Library (GSL) is installed on your machine, because one of the dependencies (flowPeaks) needs it in order to compile.
+Alternatively, you can also install this package like any other package from GitHub using devtools or by downloading the archive.
+*Disclaimer:* This method currently only works, when the GNU Scientific Library (GSL) is installed on your machine, because one of the dependencies (flowPeaks) needs it in order to compile.
 ```R
 library(devtools)
 install_github("bgbrink/ddPCRclust")